blacs30/calibre_opds/README.md

  - TotalReader Pro on iOS: NOK (doesn't support authentication)

 #### Credit:
-* As I'm not a php developer and have never written any nextcloud application the files_opds was a nice tempalte. https://github.com/Yetangitu/owncloud-apps/tree/master/files_opds
+* As I'm not a php developer and have never written any nextcloud application the files_opds was a helpful guide. https://github.com/Yetangitu/owncloud-apps/tree/master/files_opds

 * COPS was the standalone php calibre opds server which I wanted to see in Nextcloud, all the brainwork comes from that repo: https://github.com/seblucas/cops